Kedar Narsingh KC

 Kedar Narsingh KC (केदार नरसिंह केसी) (born 4 April 1961) is a Nepali physician, politician and social worker, previously serving as the Director of the National Tuberculosis Center and the President of the Nepali Medical Association.

-KC currently serves as the President of the Society for Democratic Thought, a think tank, as well as the President of B.P.
+KC previously served as the President of the Society for Democratic Thought, a think tank, as well as the President of B.P.
 Smriti Hospital both based in Kathmandu.

-The think tank holds routine conferences on pertinent political issues and advocates for human rights and establishment of rule of law.
-In addition, he also heads a nonprofit foundation, Yasodadevi Bhagawan Singh KC Memorial Trust, named after his parents.
+In addition, he heads a nonprofit foundation, Yasodadevi Bhagawan Singh KC Memorial Trust, named after his parents.
 The foundation provides free medical equipment and essential medicines to underserved areas of Nepal and conducts free health clinics, awareness drives and sanitary campaigns.

 Medical career

 KC is a former President of Nepal Medical Association.

 He served as the Medical Superintendent at the Sundhara-based Central Jail, where he oversaw the care of French serial killer Charles Sobhraj, before being appointed as the Director of the National Tuberculosis Control Center in Thimi in 2016.

 On November 13, 2019, KC stated that Nepal was set to miss the target of ending Tuberculosis by 2035.
-Dr. KC blamed the government for failing to implement strategies stating, “Our government has signed almost every international commitment but it does little to implement them.
-If immediate intervention measures are not taken, we can witness a catastrophic condition in the next couple of years.”

 Throughout his career, KC has hosted numerous health camps, where he provides free clinical services and distributes essential medicine to patients throughout Nepal.